Cotton swab: Use

+Role in medical diagnostics

+The importance of swab technology in medical diagnostics is immense.
+Swabs are a primary tool for collecting patient specimens, vital for accurately detecting pathogens, DNA sampling, and disease diagnosis.
+The collection's precise nature and the swab's quality are critical in ensuring reliable test results.

+Nasopharyngeal swabs for respiratory virus detection swabs for efficient DNA material collection swabs to assess the presence of microbial infection in sterility and prevention of contamination.

 Medical risks

-The use of cotton swabs in the ear canal has no associated medical benefits and poses definite medical risks.
+Using cotton swabs in the ear canal has no associated medical benefits and poses definite medical risks.
 Cerumen (ear wax) is a naturally occurring, normally extruded, product of the external auditory canal that protects the skin inside the ear, serves beneficial lubrication and cleaning functions, and provides some protection from bacteria, fungi, insects, and water.

 Attempts to remove cerumen with cotton swabs may result in cerumen impaction, a buildup or blockage of cerumen in the ear canal, which can cause pain, hearing problems, ringing in the ear, or dizziness, and may require medical treatment to resolve.
 The use of cotton swabs in the ear canal is one of the most common causes of perforated eardrum, a condition which sometimes requires surgery to correct.

 A 2004 study found that the "use of a cotton-tip applicator to clean the ear seems to be the leading cause of otitis externa in children and should be avoided."
 Instead, wiping wax away from the ear with a washcloth after a shower almost completely cleans the outer one-third of the ear canal, where earwax is made.
 In the US between 1990 and 2010, an estimated 263,338 children went to hospital emergency rooms for cotton swab injuries, accounting for an estimated annual hospitalization of 13,167 children.

 Environmental impact

-Plastic cotton swabs are often incorrectly flushed down the toilet, increasing the risk of marine pollution.
-Some manufacturers and retailers have stopped the production and sale of plastic swabs and are only selling biodegradable paper versions.
+Plastic cotton swabs are often flushed down the toilet, increasing the risk of marine pollution.
+Some manufacturers and retailers have stopped making and selling plastic swabs and are only selling biodegradable paper versions.

 The European Union instated a ban on the use of plastic-stemmed cotton swabs in 2021.
 Italy had previously instated a ban in 2019 and Monaco in 2020.
 England, Scotland, Wales, and the Isle of Man each instated a ban between 2019 and 2021.